bduval2/ovaview-app/Architecture.md

 * Clear transparency for the user of the service/consumer dichotomy.

 ## 3. Architectural Models

+The following sequence diagrams capture the key aspects and processes of our system.
+They illustrate the main data flows between the user, the front-end, the back-end and the database.

+A number of key functionalities are not explicitly represented.
+This is because the key aspects of those functionalities are already shown as part of other sequence diagrams.
+For example, the functionality of erasing all logs comes down to the front-end calling `deleteAllLogs` to the back-end, as illustrated in the Erase Account diagram.
+In addition, the process of loading the dashboard is similar to Update Log as the back-end needs to go through the logs table, verify the UID against the hashed UIDs, then return the decrypted values of all matching entries to the front-end.
+The front-end then displays the populated calender.

+To simplify the diagrams, the Add Log, Update Log and Delete Log diagrams use simplified user inputs.
+Instead of passing a mood, entry and note as input, we pass a unique variable entry.
+In addition, instead of passing the year,  month and day of the entry as input, we pass a date.

+In Add Log, it is important to note that the front-end does not pass notes to the back-end in addMasterLog.
+Similarly, in Update Log, the front-end does not pass notes to the back-end in updateMasterLog.

 ### Sign Up Diagram
 ![sign up diagram](UMLDiagrams/COMP555-ArchitectureDiagrams_-_SignUp.jpeg)